secretstartups/handbook/business-technology/gitlab-business-continuity-plan/index.html.md

 ## Purpose
 Business Continuity Plan is the process involved in creating a system of prevention and recovery from potential threats to GitLab.
 The plan ensures that personnel and assets are protected and are able to function quickly in the event of a disaster.

 ## Scope
 GitLab, by its remote-only nature, is not easily affected by typical causes of business disruption, such as local failures of equipment, power supplies, telecommunications, social unrest, terrorist attacks, fire, or natural disasters.
-Additionally, to ensure BCP procedures are planned and documented appropriately, data from the [Business Impact Analysis](/handbook/security/security-assurance/security-risk/storm-program/business-impact-analysis.html) is utilized as part of business continuity planning.
-The BCP works in conjunction with the [Disaster Recovery Plan (DRP)](https://gitlab.com/gitlab-com/gl-infra/readiness/-/blob/master/library/disaster-recovery/index.md).
+System data from the [Business Impact Analysis](/handbook/security/security-assurance/security-risk/storm-program/business-impact-analysis.html) may be leveraged as part of business continuity planning and testing.
+Please search the [BIA Data File](https://docs.google.com/spreadsheets/d/1GNrZIaTsQV5Xz2f_yQWPyftgYjKvL6fi4USb1ii4Zow/edit#gid=148367290) by system for more information.
+Additionally, the BCP works in conjunction with the [Disaster Recovery Plan (DRP)](https://gitlab.com/gitlab-com/gl-infra/readiness/-/blob/master/library/disaster-recovery/index.md).

 ## Roles & Responsibilities